ghi-electronics/Docs/hardware/legacy_products/gadgeteer/fez_spider_ii.md

 # FEZ Spider II

-FEZ Spider II is a legacy .NET Gadgeteer product.
-The core of the FEZ Spider II is the G120E System on Module (SoM), which is [supported by TinyCLR]( http://docs.ghielectronics.com/tinyclr/boards/fez.html).
+FEZ Spider II is a .NET Gadgeteer product.
+(image)

+> [!Tip]
+> The use of the original NETMF and Gadgeteer software is discouraged.
+[Read more](intro.html).

+# Using TinyCLR OS

+First step is to load a secondary bootloader and the TinyCLR OS firmware.

- # Updating the Bootloader and the Firmware
+## Updating the Bootloader

-To run TinyCLR OS on the  FEZ Spider II:
+First, we need GHI Electronics' [bootloader](../../loaders/bootloader.html) version 2.

 1. Set the board's configuration switches in boot mode.
-That is by switching #1 and #2 to the on position.
+That is by setting switches #1 and #2 to the on position.
 2. Connect the FEZ Spider II to a power module (red module) and then to a PC.
 3. The PC will now detect a virtual serial (COM) device.
-If you need drivers, download then here.
+If you need drivers, they are in the [NETMF](../netmf/intro.html) SDK.
-4. Open any terminal software, we recommend Tera Term.
+4. Open any terminal software, we recommend [Tera Term](http://ttssh2.osdn.jp/).
 5. Select serial and pick the COM port associated with your board.
 6. Enter `E` and you will see back "Erase all memory!
 Are you sure?" now enter `Y`.
+(The bootloader is case sensitive)
 7. Enter `X` and you will see `CCCC`... showing on the terminal.
 8. Now go to `File` -> `Transfer` -> `XMODEM` -> `Send` and then check the `1K` option.
-9. Select the `G120 Bootloader v203.ghi` (or newer) file.
+9. Select the `G120 Bootloader v203.ghi` file.
 You can find available downloads here
 10. You will see `File Transfer Finished Successfully`.
 11. Change the configuration switches back to the off position and reset the board.
+12. You are now runing GHI Electronics bootloader version 2!

+## Loading the TinyCLR OS firmware

+> [!Tip]
+> The core of the FEZ Spider II is the G120E System on Module (SoM)

-13. Close Tera Term and reopen it.
+1. Close Tera Term (if it is still open) and reopen it.
-14. Press `V` and then enter.
+2. Press `V` and then enter.
 You will see back the boot loader version number (v2.0.3)
-15. Press `U` and then enter, then `Y` and then enter.
-You will now see `CCCC`... like before.
+3. Press `U` and then enter, then `Y` and then enter.
+You will now see `CCCC`...
-16. Now you can transfer the firmware file, just like you transferred the bootloader before.
+4. Now you can transfer the firmware file, just like you transferred the bootloader before.
 Go to `File` -> `Transfer` -> `XMODEM` -> `Send` and then check the `1K` option.
-17. Select the `G120 Frimware.xxx.glb` (or newer) file.
-When done, reset the board.
+5. Select the `G120 Frimware.xxx.glb` firmware file. (from where?)
-17.
+6. When the transfer is complete, reset your board.
+You are now ready to use TinyCLR OS.

- # Blinking the onboard LED
+ # Blinking the LED

->Tip
+> [!Tip]
-If you have never used TinyCLR OS before, [start here]( http://docs.ghielectronics.com/tinyclr/tutorials/intro.html)
+> If you have never used TinyCLR OS before, [start here]( http://docs.ghielectronics.com/tinyclr/tutorials/intro.html)

+This example will blink the debug LED.
+You only need to add a power module to your mainboard.

 ```
 using System.Threading;
 using GHIElectronics.TinyCLR.Devices.Gpio;
 using GHIElectronics.TinyCLR.Pins;

-namespace FEZSpiderII {
 class Program {
     static void Main() {
-           var led = GpioController.GetDefault().OpenPin(G120E.GpioPin.P1_31);
+        var led = GpioController.GetDefault().OpenPin(FezSpiderII.GpioPin.DebugLed);
         led.SetDriveMode(GpioPinDriveMode.Output);

         while(true) {
             led.Write(GpioPinValue.High);
             Thread.Sleep(200);
             led.Write(GpioPinValue.Low);
             Thread.Sleep(200);
         }
     }
 }
-}
 ```

+> [!Tip]
+> The complete pin mapping is made available for TinyCLR OS.
+You should not need to use any schematics.

-# Using the Gadgeteer modules
+# Adding .NET Gadgeteer Modules

-In this example, we have a button connected to socket 14.
-The button is connected to pin 3.
+You are now ready to start with [Moudles](modules.html).